 Blue Hole Romblon Diving

-#8 MABLARAN FALLS
+MABLARAN FALLS TABLAS ISLAND

 Mablaran Falls is arguably the most popular waterfall in Tablas and well worth checking out during your adventures on Tablas Island.